 There are many things that our international students must do to make the journey to Tabor in the fall.
 We hope you will find the information contained here helpful as you prepare for the coming year.

-NOTE FOR NEW INTERNATIONAL PARENTS: New international students arrive early, moving in on August 31 to start their orientation.
+NOTE FOR NEW INTERNATIONAL PARENTS: New international students should arrive on September 5 to start their orientation.
 We hope you can arrive between 10:00 AM and 2:00 PM in the Admissions Living Room.
-There is a meeting at 4:00 PM to meet your child's advisor and dinner follows at 5:45 PM.
+There is a meeting at 4:00 PM where you can meet your child's advisor, dinner follows at 5:45 PM.

 If you need help with English, please email or call us for assistance.

-Orientation Each international student has one or more Global Partners, returning students who have volunteered to come early and help you at International Orientation.
+Orientation Each new international student has one or more Global Partners, returning students who have volunteered to come early for International Orientation on September 5 to help you.
 They will email you sometime over the summer to say hello and introduce themselves.
 Please reply to your Global Partner when you receive their email.